-Multiple Sclerosis (MS) is a chronic disease affecting the central nervous system.
-It is an autoimmune disorder which severely disrupts the myelin sheath surrounding the nerve fibers of the central nervous system.
+Multiple sclerosis (MS) is a chronic disease affecting the central nervous system.
+It is an autoimmune disorder that severely disrupts the myelin sheath surrounding the nerve fibers of the central nervous system.

 It is thought that some cases of MS might be triggered following a viral or bacterial infection, in which the foreign agents have similar surface molecules to those of human brain cells.
 This is known as molecular mimicry and causes the immune cells of the body to start attacking the patient’s own cells.

 In addition, damage to the blood-brain barrier, the layer which separates the brain and spinal cord from the immune system, allows immune cells to enter the CNS, thereby allowing access to the nerve cells, causing damage.

 A genetic predisposition towards the disease has been identified.
 However, scientists found that as there is only a 33% possibility of both monozygotic twins having MS, therefore there must be other reasons influencing the disease.

 It is now widely accepted that there are several genetic mutations that can lead to MS.